-Time series of nitrogen oxides and ammonia annual emissions in the period 1995 - 2017 are shown for all HELCOM Contracting Parties in Figure 1.
+Time series of nitrogen oxides and ammonia annual emissions in the period 1995 - 2018, as used in the EMEP MSC-W model calculations, are shown for all HELCOM Contracting Parties in Figure 1.
 The figure also shows emissions from shipping in the North Sea and the Baltic Sea shipping, as well as all other sources within the EMEP MSW-W model domain.
 Time series of nitrogen oxides, ammonia and total nitrogen annual emissions, expressed as percentage of 1995 emissions, are shown for the same period in Figure 2.
 As usual, emissions from Russia are included only for that part of Russia that is included in the EMEP MSW-W model domain.

-In all HELCOM Contracting Parties, a decline in total nitrogen emissions is reported for the period 1995 - 2017.
-The reduction of emissions from the Baltic Sea region in the years 1995 - 2017 is more significant for nitrogen oxides than for ammonia.

-In HELCOM Contracting Parties, oxidized nitrogen emissions are by 7 to 62% lower in 2017 than in 1995, with the largest reductions in Denmark (62%), followed by Finland (52%), Sweden (50%), and Germany (46%).
-Reductions with respect to 1995 are also reported for all the other HELCOM Contracting parties, i.e. Estonia (31%), Latvia (26%), Poland (24%), Lithuania (20%), and Russia (7%).
-Oxidized nitrogen emissions from international shipping have also been reduced since 1995, both in the North Sea (22%) and in the Baltic Sea (19%).
+In most HELCOM Contracting Parties, emissions of total nitrogen have been decreasing during the period 1995 - 2018.
+The reduction of emissions from the Baltic Sea region in the years 1995 - 2018 is more significant for nitrogen oxides than for ammonia: In all HELCOM Contracting Parties, oxidized nitrogen emissions are by 7 to 64% lower in 2018 than in 1995, with the largest reductions in Denmark (64%), followed by Finland (53%), Sweden (50%), and Germany (45%).
+Reductions with respect to 1995 are also reported for all the other HELCOM Contracting parties: Estonia (33%), Latvia (32%), Poland (28%), Lithuania (12%), and Russia (7%).
+Oxidized nitrogen emissions from international shipping have been reduced since 1995 both in the North Sea (17%) and in the Baltic Sea (12%).

-For ammonia, the emissions from six out of nine HELCOM Contracting Parties were lower in 2017 than in 1995, with the largest reductions in Denmark (30%), followed by Poland (16%), Sweden (13%), and Estonia (9%).
-Reductions with respect to 1995 are also reported for Finland (6%) and Lithuania (3%).
-In Latvia, emissions of ammonia were the same in 1995 and 2017, while Germany and Russia have increased their ammonia emissions (by 4% and 8%, respectively).
+For ammonia, the emissions from seven out of nine HELCOM Contracting Parties were lower in 2018 than in 1995, with the largest reductions in Denmark (29%), followed by Poland (13%), Sweden (13%), and Latvia (12%).
+Reductions with respect to 1995 are also seen for Estonia (9%), Finland (3%), and Germany (2%), while Lithuania and Russia have increased their ammonia emissions (by 26% and 9%, respectively).
+As indicated above, the large increase in the percentage for Lithuania is partly due to the revision of reported emissions.